Overview: Benefits of rollouts

 I’m addicted to rollouts.
 Last winter I replaced every single cabinet shelf in our kitchen with rollouts, custom-designed for whatever needed storing.
 I’ve built about 15 more for my shop.
 I’ve learned that the key to a useful rollout is to decide what you want it to hold and design it around that purpose.
 These vertical rollouts in my shop are dedicated to jugs, cans and jars of finishes and solvents.
 Before starting, I carefully laid out exactly what would go on each shelf on the workbench to get the sizes and spacing just right.
 They work fantastic.

 Tip 7: Avoid mistakes with a story stick

 Mark the exact widths of your rollout parts on a stick.
 That eliminates the math—and the mistakes.

 Mark the roller part sizes on the stick.

 The most obvious way to size rollout parts is to measure the opening of the cabinet and then do the math.
 But that’s a recipe for mistakes because it’s easy to forget to subtract one of the components (like the width of the slides or the drawers) from the overall measurement.
 So try this: Forget the math and mark your measurements on a piece of scrap wood.
 It’s a great visual aid that helps you prevent mistakes and having to walk between your kitchen and your shop constantly to double-check measurements.

-Adding a divider creates 12 handy rollouts instead of 6 big awkward ones.
+Adding a divider creates 12 handy pull out pantry shelves instead of six big awkward ones.

 If the cabinet is more than 30 in. wide, consider installing two narrower rollouts side by side rather than a single wide one.
 This means some extra building work and buying more slides, but the smaller rollouts will operate more smoothly and easily.
 Wider shelves and drawers tend to bind or rack as you slide them in and out.